pdee/pdee/doc/commands-python-mode.rst

 Returns nil, if no executable found.

 This does the following:
- - look for an interpreter with `py-choose-shell-by-shebang'
+ - look for an interpreter with ‘py-choose-shell-by-shebang’
- - examine imports using `py--choose-shell-by-import'
+ - examine imports using ‘py--choose-shell-by-import’
  - look if Path/To/File indicates a Python version
- - if not successful, return default value of `py-shell-name'
+ - if not successful, return default value of ‘py-shell-name’

 When interactivly called, messages the shell name, Emacs would in the given circtumstances.

-With C-u 4 is called `py-switch-shell' see docu there.
+With C-u 4 is called ‘py-switch-shell’ see docu there.

 py-install-directory-check
 --------------------------
-Do some sanity check for `py-install-directory'.
+Do some sanity check for ‘py-install-directory’.

-Returns `t' if successful.
+Returns ‘t’ if successful.

 py-guess-py-install-directory
 -----------------------------
-Takes value of user directory aka $HOME if `(locate-library "python-mode")' is not succesful.
+Takes value of user directory aka $HOME if ‘(locate-library "python-mode")’ is not succesful.

-Used only, if `py-install-directory' is empty.
+Used only, if ‘py-install-directory’ is empty.

 py-load-pymacs
 --------------